sak2k-bio/rag_superbot_litellm_v3_psych/DEPLOYMENT.md

 **What happens during Render deployment:**
 - Render reads your `render.yaml` Blueprint configuration
 - Builds the Docker image using `Dockerfile.fastapi` (same as docker-compose)
+- Uses the `CMD` instruction from Dockerfile (no separate startCommand needed)
 - Sets up environment variables (same as your docker-compose.yml)
 - Deploys with automatic HTTPS, scaling, and zero-downtime deployments